 I must confess here; I am in fact the snorer in my relationship.
 I HAD to learn about how to stop snoring by order of my girlfriend!
 (Sorry to you sufferers of snoring who are reading this!)

-You do not want the very loud noises blocked, like Alarm Clocks, Smoke detectors or kids screaming (Well, maybe you do want that to go unheard).
+You do not want the loud noises blocked, like Alarm Clocks, Smoke detectors or kids screaming (Well, maybe you want that to go unheard).

-So the best earplugs for sleeping with a snorer, fall into four main categories,
+So the best earplugs for sleeping with a snorer, fall into four major categories,

 Each of these has different effectiveness’s, prices, and features.
-Below is a summary of each type of plug, to help you make the best pick.
+Below, I summarize each type of plug, to help you make the best pick.

 Foam earplugs are disposable, single-use – you should not reuse these earplugs after sleeping with them for the night.
 Dirt and bacteria will build up on them.
 They are by far the cheapest type of earplugs to block out snoring, and they are easily available.

-Of all of the type of earplug, these are the least effective, but they will reduce the noise of the snorer a lot.
-If you are a side sleeper, they maybe unsuited to you, as they can protrude from the ear, making sleeping uncomfortable.
+Of all the type of earplug, these are the least effective, but they will reduce the noise of the snorer a lot.
+If you are a side sleeper, they may be unsuited to you, as they can protrude from the ear, making sleeping uncomfortable.

-Because of the low price and that they are readily available, they may be a great choice as a first time earplug to try to block out snoring
+Because of the low price and that they are readily available, they may be a superb choice as a first time earplug to block out snoring

 These earplugs are made of silicone or plastic, and are inserted into the ear, similar to the foam earplugs above.
-When these are placed into the ear they will probably stop a little more sound that the foam earplugs.
-They tend to have several fins that each reduce the noise slightly.
+When these are placed into the ear, they will probably stop a little more sound that the foam earplugs.
+They have several fins that each reduce the noise slightly.